KalashShah01/A-SHELL-in-C/README.md

 3. **Error Handling**:
    - System Call Errors: Flash incorporates error handling mechanisms for system calls such as fork, execvp, open, etc. Error messages are displayed using perror or fprintf(stderr, ...) to provide detailed information about the cause of failure, aiding in troubleshooting and resolution.
-   - Input Validation: User input is thoroughly validated to prevent unexpected behavior, buffer overflow vulnerabilities, and security breaches.
+   - Input Validation: User input is thoroughly validated to prevent unexpected behaviour, buffer overflow vulnerabilities, and security breaches.
 Input strings are checked for length, format, and correctness to ensure safe and reliable operation of the shell.

 4. **Signal Handling**:
    - Graceful Termination: Flash implements signal handlers to respond to signals like SIGINT and SIGTSTP gracefully.
 This allows the shell and its child processes to terminate or suspend properly in response to user actions, enhancing user experience and system stability.

 5. **Robust Command Execution**:
    - Command Parsing and Execution: Flash parses user commands and executes them based on their type, supporting various command line formats such as single commands, piped commands, background commands, and command sequences.
 Robust command execution logic ensures accurate interpretation and reliable execution of user input.
    - Redirection and Background Execution: Flash supports input and output redirection using < and > symbols, as well as background execution using # symbol at the end of the command.
-This allows users to customize command behavior and execute commands asynchronously when needed.
+This allows users to customize command behaviour and execute commands asynchronously when needed.

 ### Error Handling:
 - System Call Errors: Error handling is implemented for various system calls such as fork, execvp, open, getpwuid, gethostname, getcwd, etc. Error messages are printed using perror or fprintf(stderr, ...) to indicate the cause of failure, allowing users to diagnose and address issues effectively.

 - Memory Allocation Errors: Checks are performed for memory allocation errors using malloc.
-If memory allocation fails, an error message is printed, and the program exits gracefully to prevent undefined behavior due to insufficient memory.
+If memory allocation fails, an error message is printed, and the program exits gracefully to prevent undefined behaviour due to insufficient memory.

-- Input Validation: User input is validated to prevent unexpected behavior or security vulnerabilities.
+- Input Validation: User input is validated to prevent unexpected behaviour or security vulnerabilities.
 Input strings are checked for length and format to avoid buffer overflow vulnerabilities and ensure proper parsing of commands.

 - Command Execution Errors: Return values of execvp are checked after attempting to execute a command.
 If command execution fails, an error message is printed to inform the user about the issue, facilitating troubleshooting and resolution.